drewvilla1/Andrew-Kuruvilla-A.I.-at-the-Edge-and-IIOT/README.md

 across operating systems.
 **Challenge I faced:** CoAP and OPC UA scripts had asyncio event loop errors on Windows and endpoint mismatches that required careful debugging with tools like UaExpert.

 ---

+### Lab 06 — IIoT Temperature Time Series Forecasting with VAE Data Augmentation
+**What I did:** Applied time-series forecasting to a 97,000+ row Kaggle IoT temperature dataset.
+I preprocessed the data (datetime conversion, chronological sorting, lag features `temp_lag_1`/`temp_lag_2`, rolling mean), trained a SeasonalNaive forecasting model (seasonal length = 24), ran rolling-origin cross-validation across 5 windows, then built and trained a Variational Autoencoder (VAE) to generate synthetic data and retrained the model on the augmented dataset.
+**What I learned:** The SeasonalNaive model achieved MAE = 4.65 and RMSE = 5.73 as a baseline, with cross-validation confirming consistent performance (CV MAE = 0.405).
+The VAE augmentation actually degraded results (augmented MAE = 5.22, RMSE = 6.18),
+which taught me that data quality matters far more than data quantity — poorly generated synthetic data actively hurts model performance.
+Future improvements would use LSTM, Transformer architectures, or GAN-based generators for more realistic augmentation.
+**Challenge I faced:** Understanding why the augmented model performed worse, and connecting the VAE's reconstruction loss and KL divergence to the quality of the synthetic sequences it produced.

+---